A Remark on discrete Brunn-Minkowski type inequalities via transportation of measure: Introduction

 One example for such an operation is $T(x,y)=x\wedge y=\left(\min\left(x_{1},y_{1}\right),\dots,\min\left(x_{n},y_{n}\right)\right)$ which is due to the four functions theorem of Ahlswede and Daykin \cite{Ahlswede1978}.
 In this case, we have $x+y-x\wedge y=x\vee y=\left(\max\left(x_{1},y_{1}\right),\dots,\max\left(x_{n},y_{n}\right)\right)$.
 Another example for such an operation is due to the discrete Brunn-Minkowski inequality of Klartag and Lehec \cite[Theorem 1.4]{Klartag2019}, which corresponds to $T(x,y)=\flr{ (x+y)/2}$, where $x+y-T(x,y)=\ceil{(x+y)/2}$, $\flr x=\left(\flr{x_{1}},\dots\flr{x_{n}}\right)$, and $\ceil x=\left(\ceil{x_{1}},\dots,\ceil{x_{n}}\right)$.
 Here $\lfloor r\rfloor = \max \{ m \in \ZZ \, ; \, m \leq r \}$ is the lower integer part of $r\in\RR$ and $\lceil r\rceil=-\lfloor-r\rfloor$ the upper integer part.

 It was Gozlan, Roberto, Samson and Tetali \cite{Gozlan2019} who have first linked between the four functions theorem of Ahlswede and Daykin and the discrete Brunn-Minkowksi inequality of Klartag and Lehec.
-In their paper, they provided alternative proofs for these results which are based on ideas from the theory of optimal transport.
+In their paper, they provided alternative proofs for these results which are based on ideas from the theory of measure transportation.

 Recently, a unified elementary proof for the two aforementioned results was given in \cite{HKS2020}.
 This proof applies to all operations $T:\ZZ^n\times\ZZ^n\to\ZZ^n$ sharing two common properties: \begin{enumerate}[labelindent=\parindent,leftmargin={*},label=(P\arabic*),align=left] \item : $T\left(x+z,y+z\right)=T\left(x,y\right)+z$ for all $z\in\ZZ^n$. \item : there exists a decomposition of $\ZZ^n$ into a direct sum of groups $\ZZ^n = G_1 \times \dots \times G_k$ such that for each $i\in\{1,\dots,k\}$: \begin{enumerate} \item[(i)] $T_i:(G_1\times\dots\times G_i)\times(G_1\times\dots\times G_i)\to G_i$ where $T = (T_1,\ldots,T_k)$.
 In other words, $T_i(x,y)$ depends only on the first $i$ coordinates of its arguments $x,y \in G_1 \times \dots \times G_k$, so that $T$ is triangular. \item[(ii)] There exists a total additive ordering $\ll_i$ on $G_i$ such that $T^{(a,b)}_i:G_i\times G_i \to G_i$ defined by $T_i^{(a,b)}(x,y)=T_i\big((a,x),(b,y)\big)$ for $a,b\in G_1\times\dots\times G_{i-1}$ satisfies